uscensusbureau/recon_replication/README.md

 ## Computational requirements
-Instructions for re-executing the reconstruction and solution variability code in this replication package assumes access to an AWS EMR cluster, AWS S3 storage, and a MySQL server for job scheduling.
+Instructions for re-executing the reconstruction and solution variability code in this replication package assumes access to an AWS cluster, AWS S3 storage, and a MySQL server for job scheduling.

 Instructions for re-executing the reidentification code, which uses data